wix/Detox/docs/APIRef.DeviceObjectAPI.md

 await device.launchApp({permissions: {calendar: 'YES'}});
 ```

 Detox uses [AppleSimUtils](https://github.com/wix/AppleSimulatorUtils) to implement this functionality for iOS simulators.
-Read about the different types of permissions and how to set them in AppleSimUtils' documentation and by checking out Detox's [own test suite](../detox/test/e2e/13.permissions.test.js).
+Read about the different types of permissions and how to set them in AppleSimUtils' documentation and by checking out Detox’s [own test suite](../detox/test/e2e/13.permissions.test.js).

 ##### 3. `url`—Launching with URL

-Launches the app with the specified URL to test your app's deep link handling mechanism.
+Launches the app with the specified URL to test your app’s deep link handling mechanism.

 ```js
 await device.launchApp({url});